 But there’s something also very important.
 You can write, or make films about being very bored, or dumb – is also subject of masterpieces – Jane Austen…

 They were people who were work.
 Sofia Coppola with Lost in Translation.
 It’s about boredom.
 So, being bored, many people think they need to have experiences of life and go to war, like Hemingway, but no. Maybe being bored in your computer every day with nothing happening can be a subject of a masterpiece.

-There’s a lot of young artists that we speak to who feel this anxiety around boredom, especially during the pandemic.
-But I think that for me, boredom is always the spectre in the back of my head that drives me to keep moving.
+There are lots of young artists who feel this anxiety around boredom, especially during the pandemic.
 I think it’s true what you’re saying.
-I think it’s really the exact opposite.
 I think we’re bored.
 We think we’re bored to death.
 And that’s what keeps us going.

 I write basically never bored because to write Fuego has some thoughts about what it means when you have no chance in life, when you are imprisoned for life.
 That’s boredom, and how you can debate boredom.
 These guys began constructing stories in their heads.
 No paper to write [on], but always creating things in their head.
 I think that we should not devalue boredom.
 From boredom, people can create a lot of things.
 I am myself – not a bored person.
 I spend a lot of time in my house.
 I love being in my house.
 I do not go out.
 I never drank alcohol, I have never done any kind of drugs.
 Never in my life.
 Ever.
 But when I go out, I go out.
 I am in life.
 So, being in your apartment by yourself with nothing to lose is also life and a great artist is the one who can take any subject and make it a masterpiece.

 To find out more about DreamAgo and how to apply for the screenwriting intensive Plume & Pellicule, go here.
 Scripts and submissions are accepted in English, French, and Spanish.Recommend0 recommendationsPublished in